elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/scripts-async-defer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> By default, dynamic scripts operate asynchronously.
 They don't have to wait for anything; nothing has to wait for them.
 The script that loads first (in "load-first" sequence) executes first.
-This behavior gets altered by precisely specifying “script.async=false”.
-The Scripts would then get run in the document's sequence, much like defer.
+Developers can alter this behavior by specifying “script.async=false”.
+The Scripts would then run in the document's sequence, much like defer.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />